brimdata/zq/docs/language/pipe-ambiguity.md

 | SELECT p_name
 | AGGREGATE -COUNT(*)
 ```
-arguing that this coul be parsed as follows;
+arguing that this could be parsed as follows;
 ```sql
 FROM Part
 | SELECT *, (p_size+1 | extend) AS p_type
 | SELECT (p_name | aggregate) - COUNT(*)
 ```
 But `extend` is a _reserved_ keyword in SQL and `p_size+1 | extend` is
 not a valid SQL expression.
-This syntax is not instrinsically ambiguous.
+This syntax is not intrinsically ambiguous.

 The problem they encountered there was that _their_ parser implementation
 could not resolve this ambiguity.
 LALR parsers like yacc and bison provide for
-one token of lookahead to resolve ambiguieties yet parsing SQL with `|`
+one token of lookahead to resolve ambiguities yet parsing SQL with `|`
 requires additional lookahead: the parser must look past the `|` to
 see if it is followed by the start of a new pipeline operator or by more
 expression syntax.

-So LALR parsers can't handle a SQL that simltaneously uses `|` for pipes
+So LALR parsers can't handle a SQL that simultaneously uses `|` for pipes
 and bitwise-OR.
 Sure enough, it appears that GoogleSQL uses an
 [LALR parser](https://github.com/google/zetasql/blob/master/zetasql/parser/bison_parser.y).